 Premises Liability

-• Slip and fall accidents - head trauma from falls
+• Slip and fall accidents - falls can cause severe brain injuries, spinal injuries, fractures, and permanent disability.

 Building Your Catastrophic Injury Case